thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/index.md

 {% include images-gallery.html imageCollection="placeholderFeature" showListImageTitles="true" %}

-You can assign this Integration template to other Edge entities, and every Integration on the Edge is going to have it's unique **'Base URL'** value, that is replaced by attribute value.
+You can assign this Integration template to other Edge entities, and every Integration on the Edge is going to have its unique **'Base URL'** value, that is replaced by attribute value.

-If specific Edge is missing placeholder attribute key, Platform will notify regarding it during the assignment to Edge or Integration configuration update:
+If a specific Edge is a missing placeholder attribute key, the Platform will notify regarding it during the assignment to Edge or Integration configuration update:

 {% include images-gallery.html imageCollection="missingPlaceholder" %}